 The first form of the #define directive is called an object-like macro.
-The second form is called a function-like macro.
+The last three forms are called function-like macros.

 The #undef directive has the following syntax:

 #undef identifier newline

 This directive cancels a previous definition of the identifier by #define.
 Redefining a macro previously defined is not legal, unless the new definition is precisely the same as the old.